namelesscorp/tvault-core/integrity/README.md

 ## Description

-The `integrity_provider` package defines interfaces and implementations for ensuring data integrity within the tvault-core system.
+The `integrity` package defines interfaces and implementations for ensuring data integrity within the tvault-core system.
 It provides mechanisms to verify that data has not been tampered with during storage, transmission, or when shared between different components of the system.

 ## Key Features